apresland/scala-microservices/README.md

 During data digestion value is created by extracting information from the data.
 In this simple example we are interested in extracting sentiment from Tweets that include a keyword (e.g. "Brexit") and in identifying trending hashtags in realtime.
 The analysis uses Spark streams to perform the analyis and write micro-batch results into Cassandra in near-realtime.
 For the sentiment analysis the Stanford CoreNLP Natural-Langauge-Processing library is used.

 ### Backend
-The backend uses Akka HTTP which builds a full server-side stack ontop of Akka Actors and streams.
+The backend uses Akka HTTP to build a full server ontop of Akka actors.
 The high-level, routing API of Akka HTTP provides a DSL to describe HTTP “routes” and how they should be handled.
 Each route is composed of one or more level of Directive that narrows down to handling one specific request.

-Transforming request/response bodies between JSON format and application objects is done separately from the route declarations, in marshallers, which are pulled in implicitly using the “magnet” pattern which means that requests can completed as long as there is an implicit marshaller available in scope.
+Transforming request and response bodies between JSON format and application objects is done separately from the route declarations, in marshallers, which are pulled in implicitly using the “magnet” pattern which means that requests can completed as long as there is an implicit marshaller available in scope.
+A built in module provides JSON serialization using the spray-json library.

 TODO: Marsheler snippit

-Default marshallers are provided for simple objects like String or ByteString, and you can define your own for example for JSON.
-An additional module provides JSON serialization using the spray-json library.

 The Route created using the Route DSL is then “bound” to a port to start serving HTTP requests: